georgekinnear/cj-meta-analysis/lit-search/README.md

 - There are a handful of papers I can't access, either because they don't exist online (and the lens.org listing only includes title but no location) or because my combination of UCL/Lboro/WVU libraries doesn't allow me in. (these are rare but I'm losing a lot of time logging-in and out of various accounts.
 Suggetsions welcome!)

+- Several of George's 'Fringe cases' don't appear in my search.
+I don't have an explanation for this but thought it worth flagging.

 ### Next steps

 - I'm happy to finish a first pass next week, but this will need detailed checking.
 For the most part, I've been reading abstracts (rather than methods sections) in the interests of time.
 I think this is probably 95% accuracte but I definitely won't rule out having missed things.